microsoft/api-guidelines/graph/articles/collections.md

 Clients MAY use _$top_ and _$skip_ query parameters to specify a number of results to return and an offset into the collection.

-The server SHOULD honor the values specified by the client; however, clients MUST be prepared to handle responses that contain a different page size or contain a continuation token.
+The server SHOULD honor the values specified by the client; however, clients MUST be prepared to handle responses that contain a different page size or contain a `@odata.nextLink` token.

 When both _$top_ and _$skip_ are given by a client, the server SHOULD first apply _$skip_ and then _$top_ on the collection.